 Warts are a viral infection of the skin which leads to benign (non-cancerous) skin growths.
-Warts can be fleshy, skin colored and rough textured but may also vary in appearance.
+They may be fleshy, skin colored and rough textured but may also vary in appearance.
 The virus that causes warts is called HPV, or human papilloma virus, and it is contagious.

-Warts can grow just about anywhere on the body but are common on the fingers, around the nails and on the back of the hands.
-Warts can be spread by picking, scratching, biting, shaving and playing with the wart itself.
+Warts can grow just about anywhere on the body but are common on the fingers, around the nails, on the back of the hands and on the feet.
+They can be spread by picking, scratching, biting, shaving and playing with the wart itself.
 They can grow in large numbers and show commonly on the legs and face.

 There are many different types of warts including:

-Shaving the affected areas, may spread warts.
+Shaving the affected areas, may spread the growths.
 Genital warts may be spread by person to person contact and are considered a sexually transmissible disease (STD).

 Anyone can get warts, including children.
-Sometimes the wart will go away over time without treatment, but if the wart is enlarging or painful, it is important to see a board-certified dermatologist and ensure that the proper treatment is administered for your wart type, also taking into consideration your age and health.
+Sometimes the growth will go away over time without treatment, but if the wart is enlarging or painful, it is important to see a board-certified dermatologist and ensure that the proper treatment is administered for your particular type, also taking into consideration your age and health.

 Some of our treatment options include: